 This document provides a range of information that describes the quality of the data and details any points that should be noted when using the output.
 We have developed Guidelines for Measuring Statistical Quality that are based upon the five European Statistical System (ESS) Quality Dimensions.
 This document addresses these quality dimensions and other important quality characteristics, which are:

 (The degree to which statistical outputs meet users' needs.)

-The regional nominal gross value added (NGVA) per job and per hour, broken down by regions, are published as indices (UK=100) on an annual basis.
-Unit wage cost estimates are available at the whole economy and manufacturing section levels.
 Market sector productivity estimates are based on the National Accounts definition of the market sector.
-The market sector gross value added (GVA) measure includes almost all market activity and excludes most non-market activity, in particular that of central government.
+The market sector gross value added (GVA) measure estimates market activity by excluding non-market activity (including the central government).
 The measure includes the output of public corporations.

 Timeliness and punctuality

 Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates.

 The labour productivity quarterly estimates are published with the following time lags: UK productivity flash estimates are published approximately six weeks after the end of the reference period, and Productivity overview UK is published approximately three months after the end of the reference period.